The next 6 months: The food adventure and introducing solids!

 The AAP recommends exclusive breast milk for the first 6 months and it turns out that many babies are ready to eat solids around that age.
 Signs that your baby is ready for the food journey and introducing solids is that he or she:

 While this is a fun, new adventure, remember that even after starting solids, primary nutrition will be from breast milk or formula in the first year of life.
 No cow’s milk or juice yet either, please!
-Don’t be surprised if that first bite of avocado puree puts a weird face on your baby.
-That doesn’t mean stop trying.
-Sometimes it takes babies 10-15 tries over several months to be ready for and accept a new flavor or texture.
-However, patterns of taste are formed as early as 9 months so offering fruits and veggies at all meals and snacks is a great idea.
-Maybe you will encourage a palate refined enough for your child to crave brussels sprouts as a teen!
+Trust me—your baby’s first taste of mashed avocado or puréed peas will probably earn you the classic ‘yuck’ face.
+My kids looked downright betrayed by their spoons.
+Keep offering anyway.
+Babies might need 10–15 attempts to love a flavor.
+And yes, patterns of taste start young: the more colors & textures you introduce, the less picky they’ll grow up to be.
+(Teenagers craving brussels sprouts?
+It could happen!)
 Babies who experience a variety of colors, textures and flavors tend to be less picky eaters later on - so, go ahead and offer that rainbow filled adventure during this time!

 Remember that your baby watches you during those precious family meals!
 In fact, studies suggest that having dinner together as a family, on a regular basis, has positive effects on child development.
 Don’t forget that while you have complete control over what foods your baby eats at this age, you also have control over what YOU eat!
 Studies have shown that foods parents and caregivers eat have a direct effect on what baby wants to eat.
 As I have learned as a parent … children are ALWAYS watching us so setting good examples for good habits, particularly healthy eating, goes a long way.